Gravitation as a Plastic Distortion of the Lorentz Vacuum: Multiform and Extensor Calculus on Manifolds

-The wording gauge is of course, well justified, since $ \slh $ can only be determined modulus a local Lorentz transformation.
-The wording distortion is also well justified in view of Eq.(\ref{4.1bis}), $ \slh $ distorts $\eta$ into $ \itg $.
-The wording plastic is justified as follows.
-In the theory of deformations and defects on continuum media \cite{Zorawski} \ it is introduced two different kinds of deformations for any medium that lives on a manifold $M$ carrying a metric field, say $\overset{\circ}{ \slg }$.
-Those deformations are:\ (i) an \textit{elastic} one where the deformation of the medium is described by diffeomorphism \texttt{h}$:M\rightarrow M$ which induces a \textit{deformed} metric given by the pullback metric\footnote{Take notice that here $\mathtt{h}^{\ast}$ denotes the pulback mapping.} $ \slg =\mathtt{h}^{\ast}$ $\overset{\circ}{ \slg }$ on $M$ and which is used in the definition of the \textit{Cauchy-Green tensor} \cite{frankel}, and (ii): a \textit{plastic }one where the deformation of the medium is such that the new effective metric $ \slg $ on $M$ defining distance measurements \textit{cannot }be described by the pullback of any diffeomorphism as in the elastic case.
-In case (i) we can show that the pullback $D^{\prime}=\mathtt{h}^{\ast}D$ of the Levi-Civita connection $D$ of $\overset{\circ}{ \slg }$, has the same torsion and Riemann curvature tensors then $D$, i.e., they are null if $D$ has null curvature and torsion tensors\footnote{This result, which can be easily proven is shown, e.g, in Remark 250 in \cite{rodcap2007}.
-We take the opportunity to call the reader's attention that in \cite{notterod} it is presented a theory for the gravitational field where the field $ \slg $ has been identified as a result of an elastic deformation.
-Such identification is, of course, incorrect.
-The arXiv version of the paper contains a correction.}, whereas in case (ii) the medium can conveniently be described by a new effective \textit{MCGSS} with a connection $\nabla$ that is $ \slg $ compatible ($\nabla \slg =0$) but that has in general non null torsion and Riemann curvature tensors.
+\textbf{(ii)}: a \textit{plastic }one where the deformation of the medium is such that the new effective metric $ \slg $ on $M$ defining distance measurements \textit{cannot }be described by the pullback of any diffeomorphism as in the elastic case.

+In case \textbf{(i)} we can show the pullback $D^{\prime}=\mathtt{h}^{\ast}D$ of the Levi-Civita connection $D$ of $\overset{\circ}{ \slg }$, has the same torsion and Riemann curvature tensors then $D$, i.e., they are null\footnote{This result, which can be easily proven is shown, e.g, in Remark 250 in \cite{rodcap2007}.
+Also, we take the opportunity to call the reader's attention that in \cite{notterod} it is presented a theory for the gravitational field where the field $ \slg $ has been identified as a result of an elastic deformation.
+Such identification is of course, incorrect.
+The arXiv version of the paper contains a corretion.}, whereas in case \textbf{(ii)} the medium can conveniently be described by new effective connection $\nabla$ that is $ \slg $ compatible ($\nabla \slg =0$) but that has in general non null torsion and Riemann curvature tensors.

 Now, although there exists a distortion field $ \slh $ corresponding to the pullback $\mathtt{h}^{\ast}$ of any diffeomorphism \cite{fmr074}, there are distortion fields $ \slh $ to which there corresponds \textit{no} diffeomorphism.
-Thus the wording \textit{plastic} is justified, even more because we are going to see below that $ \slh $ also deforms in a precise \textit{sense} the Levi-Civita connection of $\overset{\circ}{ \slg }$ and thus produces a connection on $M$ that is not compatible with $\overset{\circ}{ \slg }$.
+Thus the wording \textit{plastic} is justified, even more because we are going to see below that $ \slh $ also deforms in a precise \textit{sense} the Levi-Civita connection of $ \slg $ and thus produces a connection on $M$ that is not compatible with $\overset{\circ}{ \slg }$.
 And in this sense we can also say that $ \slh $ distorts the parallelism structure defined by the Levi-Civita connection of $\overset{\circ}{ \slg }$.